Glynn Simmons: Criminal case

 On December 30, 1974, two armed men robbed a liquor store in Edmond, Oklahoma and, as 30-year-old Carolyn Sue Rogers, a store clerk, picked up the telephone, one of the robbers shot her in the head and killed her.
 A customer, 18-year-old Belinda Brown, was also shot in the head, but survived.

 During the investigation of this crime, police were also investigating a series of other similar robberies and a murder.
 On February 4, 1975, the bodies of two men were found in a rural area near Oklahoma City.
 On February 5, Leonard Patterson was arrested, and then confessed to the murders of the two men.
 Police learned that on January 19, 1975, Leonard Patterson was at a party at the home of Dorothy Norris in Oklahoma City.
-She was the aunt of 22-year-old Glynn Simmons who had moved there from his home in Harvey, Louisiana to take a job.
+She was the aunt of 22-year-old Glynn Simmons, who had moved there from his home in Harvey, Louisiana to take a job.
 The police began bringing in everyone they could find who had been at the party and putting them in lineups, including Simmons.
 Belinda Brown identified Simmons and 21-year-old Don Roberts, who had also been at the party, as the robbers of the liquor store in Edmond.

 On February 8, 1975, following the lineups, police arrested Simmons and Roberts, and they were charged with capital murder.
 However, Simmons testified that on December 30, 1974, he was in Harvey, Louisiana and spent the day playing pool with friends.
 His alibi was confirmed by four witnesses.

-Nevertheless, on June 5, 1975, Simmons and Roberts were convicted of capital murder.
-In July 1975, they were both sentenced to death.
-However, their death sentences were reduced to life in prison in 1977 after the U.S. Supreme Court ruled that the Oklahoma's death penalty statute did not meet the standard that had been set by Gregg v.
-Georgia in 1976.
+Nevertheless, on June 5, 1975, Simmons and Roberts were convicted of first degree murder.
+In July 1975, they both received mandatory death sentences.
+However, their death sentences were reduced to life in prison in 1977 after the U.S. Supreme Court ruled that Oklahoma's death penalty statute did not meet the standard that had been set by Gregg v.
+Georgia in 1976, since the sentences were imposed automatically upon conviction.

 In 1995, Robert Mildfelt, the trial prosecutor, wrote a letter to Simmons saying that the only witness [Brown] who identified him had wanted to think about the identification "overnight."
 He wrote that Brown had described Simmons as more than six feet tall and over 200 pounds, "a physical description greatly different from Mr. Simmons [sic] stature at the time.
-The jury on that day at that time found him guilty, however, quite candidly, it was one of the few cases I have been involved in that the verdict a week later could easily have been different."
+The jury on that day at that time found him guilty, however [sic], quite candidly, it was one of the few cases I have been involved in that the verdict a week later could easily have been different."
 On two occasions, Mildfelt wrote letters to the Oklahoma Pardon and Parole Board supporting Simmons in his bid to be released on parole, but parole was repeatedly denied.